shieldproject/shield/docs/dev/API.md

-Retrieve public configuration of SHIELD Authentication Providers, which can be used by client systems to initiate authentication against 3rd party systems like Github and Cloud Foundry UAA.
+Retrieve public configuration of SHIELD Authentication Providers, which can be used by client systems to initiate authentication against 3rd party systems like Github, Okta and Cloud Foundry UAA.

 **Request**